 In this episode, Virtual Investing Mastery (VIM) instructor Lauren Hardy introduces the concept of co-wholesaling—a collaboration of investors working on a deal together.
 She also talks about what got her started in co-wholesaling and how it improved her business tremendously.

 In every business, you typically need some capital to get started.
-Well, I’m going to teach you about a business where you don’t need any capital to get started.
-And that is co-wholesaling.
-As a co-wholesaler, it is the one business where you can get started with absolutely no money.
-I am going to talk about, what is co-wholesaling?
+I’m going to teach you about a business where you don’t need any capital to get started.
+That is co-wholesaling.
+As a co-wholesaler, it is the one business where you can get started with no money.
+I am going to talk about what co-wholesaling is.
 What is your job function as a co-wholesaler?
-How you could solely focus on just co-wholesaling properties?
-And how do you even make money as a co-wholesaler?
-And lastly, I’m going to go into why you might just want to focus strictly on co-wholesaling for your entire business.
-All right, guys.
-So, let’s get into it.
-What is co-wholesaling?
-Co-wholesaling is when you are wholesaling houses, but you’re doing it as partners.
-So usually, it is when an acquisition wholesaler and a disposition wholesaler are working together to put the deal together and make money together.
-It’s like a form of a partnership.
+How could you solely focus on just co-wholesaling properties?
+How do you even make money as a co-wholesaler?
+Lastly, I will go into why you might want to focus strictly on co-wholesaling for your entire business.

-And we had the best buyers list in town.
-So, we did a few transactions and it really worked out for both of us.
+We had the best buyers list in town.
+We did a few transactions and it worked out for both of us.
 We realized that it wasn’t that much extra work for us to find those buyers.
-And the acquisition wholesaler realized that we provided a ton of value because what we were able to get for that contract was actually way more than what they were able to get.
-So, it was actually worth it for them to give us 40% of the profit.
-So we built that relationship, and then we realized we needed to build more of these because we were making a ton of money this way.
-So, my business now focuses on co-wholesaling for other local acquisition wholesalers.
-If you guys want to learn more about virtual real estate investing, check out my program at www.wholesalinginc.com/virtual.
-Thanks again, have a great day.
+The acquisition wholesaler realized that we provided a ton of value because what we were able to get for that contract was way more than what they were able to get.